azizHamadi/StepperViewSwift/README.md

 ## Usage

+You can implement the stepper using the storyboard or with code

 ### Storyboard
 - Go to **.storyboard** and add a **blank UIView**
 - Open the **Identity Inspector** and type '**Stepper**' in the '**class**' field